 Do I need to have this test?

-These tests are strongly recommended to protect your health through early treatment and care, and to greatly reduce any chance of passing an infection onto the baby, partner or other family members.
-Thanks to screening, England now has its lowest ever rate of mother-tochild HIV transmission
+These tests are recommended to protect your health through early treatment and care and to greatly reduce any risk of passing an infection onto the baby, partner or other family members.

 Infectious diseases